📹 Video Understanding¶

 -

-This paper proposes VideoNSA, which introduces Native Sparse Attention (NSA) into video-language models.
-Through a mixed sparse attention mechanism combining compression, selection, and sliding window branches with dynamic gating, VideoNSA achieves 128K-token video understanding using only 3.6% of the attention budget, surpassing token compression and training-free sparse attention baselines on long video understanding, temporal reasoning, and spatial understanding tasks.
+Ours proposes VideoNSA, which introduces Native Sparse Attention (NSA) into video-language models.
+Through a hybrid sparse attention mechanism with dynamic gating across three branches—compression, selection, and sliding window—it achieves 128K token video understanding using only 3.6% of the attention budget.
+It comprehensively outperforms token compression and training-free sparse attention baselines in long video understanding, temporal reasoning, and spatial understanding tasks.

 -